 These little, sweet nothings are comprised of a pale pink, almond shell which sandwiches a raspberry-elderflower buttercream.
 French macarons may be finicky, but the ends certainly justify the means.

-They dry for 15-20 minutes until no longer sticky, and then they’re baked in a low oven, in which they puff up and earn those adorable, ruffled “feet.”
+They dry for 15-20 minutes until no longer sticky.
+Then, they’re baked in a low oven, in which they puff up and earn those adorable, ruffled “feet.”

 After they cool, you whip up a filling.
 For these Raspberry Elderflower French Macarons, I decided on a buttercream flavored with Elderflower syrup (or Saint Germain liqueur), lemon, and seedless raspberry jam.
-Once the cookies cool, you pipe the filling on one, top with another, and store in the fridge in an airtight overnight.
-They will last for at least a week in the fridge, and they taste best if let to come to room temperature.
+Once the cookies cool, you pipe the filling on one and top with another.
+Store them in the fridge in an airtight overnight.
+They will last for at least a week in the fridge.
+They taste best when you let them come to room temperature before enjoying.

 Raspberry Elderflower French Macarons